|Barcelona safety tips. Avoiding pickpockets in Barcelona|

 11. Tips about ID and passports

-You will need often be asked for photo ID to make credit cards purchases and to change money at banks, so if you want to make a major purchase then of course you need to have them.
-But if you are just out for the day and don’t plan to spend too much, then leave them at the hotel.
-Most quality hotels are safe, but hostels are a different matter.
-Ask if they have a safe in the reception or another system for safeguarding valuable items.
-And it’s a good idea to have a few copies of your passport with you, just in case.
+Nowadays you rarely need photo ID to make credit cards purchases but you will need it to exchange money at banks, and perhaps if you want to make a major purchase then you might need to show photo ID.
+But if you are just out for the day and don’t plan to spend too much, then we recommend leaving ID at the hotel in the hotel safe or room safe.
+Most quality hotels have room safes.
+Hostels will also usually have safe in the reception or another system for safeguarding valuable items.
+And it’s a good idea to have a few copies of your passport with you and the phone numbers to cancel cards if necessary.

 12. Keep cash in separate pocket